-In this aspect we identify the Subject (LocalizationVerifier) and the Observer (DictionaryCustomization aspect) of the pattern using AspectJ introduction (lines 2 and 3).
+In this aspect we identify the Subject (LocalizationVerifier) and the Observer

+(DictionaryCustomization aspect) of the pattern using AspectJ introduction (lines 2 and 3).
 Then, we define the pointcut subjectChange, inherited from ObserverProtocol, identifying the execution points that characterize the Subject change (lines 5, 6, and 7), which is the call of the setState method on a LocalizationVerifier object in this example.
 Finally, we define the also inherited method, updateObserver, indicating what should happen to the Subject and the Observer when there is a change (lines 8-16).
 In this case, a method from the DictionaryCustomization aspect is invoked to change the application language.
-We will talk about this method later, while describing our Auxiliary Classes module use.

 The GeneralContexVerifier from Figure 4 extends the Thread class and invokes an abstract method called checkAndChangeState at regular intervals.
 This class can be reused by other applications.
-The LocalizationContextVerifier extends the

-GeneralContextVerifier and should only specify its abstract method, verifying the device localization as the following code illustrates.
+The LocalizationContextVerifier extends the GeneralContextVerifier and should only specify its abstract method, verifying the device localization as the following code illustrates.